pizlonator/fil-c-website/source/pizfix.md

 ## The Pizfix Slice

-When you [install](install_pizfix.html) Fil-C, either from source or from binary, you will get relevant libraries, binaries, and headers in two places, assuming you unpacked Fil-C in the `fil-c` directory:
+When you [install](install_pizfix.html) Fil-C the "pizfix" way, either from source or from binary, you will get relevant libraries, binaries, and headers in two places, assuming you unpacked Fil-C in the `fil-c` directory:

 - `fil-c/build/` contains clang and clang's own headers.
 For example, you can run clang using `fil-c/build/bin/clang` or `fil-c/build/bin/clang++`.